DavideScassola/davidescassola.github.io/content/authors/admin/_index.md

 ## About Me

-I’m a PhD student of the ASDAI program at the University of Trieste in collaboration with AINDO.
-My research focuses on generative models and Bayesian inference, but I also have experience working with reinforcement learning, information theory, and the analysis of genomic data.
+I’m a PhD student at the University of Trieste in collaboration with AINDO.
+My research focuses on generative models, but I'm also interested in Bayesian methods, causality and probabilistic machine learning in general.